Viima-R/ParkkiRadio/README.md

 sudo apt update
 sudo apt install -y nginx mosquitto mosquitto-clients python3 python3-pip python3-dev python3-venv
 ```
-For setting up Django you can find a guide we wrote [HERE](https://github.com/Viima-R/ParkkiRadio/blob/main/Documentation/Django/django_notes.md)
+For setting up Django you can find a guide [HERE](https://github.com/Viima-R/ParkkiRadio/blob/main/Documentation/Django/django_notes.md)

 How to setup SSL/TSL [HERE](https://github.com/Viima-R/ParkkiRadio/blob/main/Documentation/Memos/https_mqtts_and_authentication.md).

 you need to do the above setup if you want to use secure authentication for login to the website/MQTT messaging.

 ### Setting up publisher

 Guide and script for setting up the publisher machine [HERE](https://github.com/Viima-R/ParkkiRadio/tree/main/Code/publisher)

+Note that you need a software defined radio to capture signals.

 ### Setting up database server